achyudh/tardis/README.md

 # Tardis
-> Seq2Seq Neural Machine Translation over PySpark
+> Ensemble Seq2Seq neural machine translation model running on PySpark using Elephas

 An ensemble of the neural machine translation model from from Sequence to Sequence Learning with Neural Networks by Sutskever et al. [1] trained over PySpark using Elephas.
 We assess the effectiveness of our model on the EN-FR and EN-DE datasets from WMT-14.